-Enrolling in a master's in school psychology can start you on the path to work in public and private K-12 schools, colleges and universities, or educational and family support services.
-This page provides information about online school psychology programs to help you decide if school psychology is right for you.
+Enrolling in a master's in school psychology can jumpstart your career working in public and private K-12 schools, colleges and universities, or educational and family support services.
+It can also prepare you to enter the field of child and adolescent psychology.
+Learn more about online school psychology programs to help you decide if this degree is right for you.

 Popular Online Master's in Psychology Programs